ismasan/plumb/README.md

 }
 ```

 The built-in JSON Schema generator handles most standard types and compositions.
-You can add or override handles on a per-type basis with:
+You can add or override handlers on a per-type basis with:

 ```ruby
 Plumb::JSONSchemaVisitor.on(:not) do |node, props|